Chavakkad: Business

 Chavakkad is an important trading center for copra, coir, and fish.
 The major source of revenue in Chavakkad has repatriated income mainly from the Non-Resident Indians working in the Middle East.
 The place is called as Mini Gulf.
 The Rajah Group, owners of famous Kajah Beedi, Rajah Tiles, Rajah Motors has its headquarters in Chavakkad.
-The Kaja Beedi Company was started in the year 1948 by Hajee Abdul Khader.
+The company, Kaja Beedi, was started in the year 1948 by Hajee Abdul Khader.
 Rajah Motors, which produced the first multi-purpose vehicle (MPV) in India, known by the name ‘Tiger’ and ‘Kangaroo’, has its factory and offices in Chavakkad.